Abzraja/smart-gallery/README.md

 - Set the up CSS baseline component from MUI
 - Used MUI Button component to change style of buttons
 - Deleted unused CSS files
+- Created a preview of selected file when uploading an image
+- Added some icons
+- Added a button to delete the image which appears when you hover over an image
+- fixed the image size when an image is enlarged so that it doesnt exceed the view

 ## Architecture Diagram